 Our ability to attract new customers and expand our relationship with our existing customers depends, in part, on our ability to enhance and improve our products and services, introduce compelling new features and address additional use cases.
 To grow our business and remain competitive, we must continue to enhance our products and services and develop features that reflect the constantly evolving nature of technology and our customers' needs.
 Our market is also subject to rapid technological change, evolving industry standards and changing regulations, as well as changing customer needs, requirements and preferences.
 The success of any new or enhanced product or service features depends on several factors, including our anticipation of market changes and market demand for the enhanced features, timely completion and delivery, adequate quality testing, integration of our products and services with existing technologies and applications and competitive pricing.
-For example, in October 2021, we announced a hosted version of Couchbase Capella, our fully-managed DBaaS offering that we previously called Couchbase Cloud, which now permits our customers to deploy Couchbase Capella fully hosted by us on Amazon Web Services.
+For example, in October 2021, we announced Couchbase Capella, which permits our customers to deploy their database in Couchbase Capella in an Amazon Web Services environment fully hosted by us.
+Further, in June 2022, we announced Couchbase Capella's availability on the Google Cloud Platform.
 As a relatively new product offering, it is uncertain whether Couchbase Capella will be widely adopted or how well it will be received by our existing and potential customers.
 If our investments in new products and services, including Couchbase Capella, are not successful, our business, financial condition and results of operations would be adversely affected.